 My name is Oliver, I’ve learned music and played for several years with a band from Manchester UK.
-After 6 years of touring Europe and Asia, I’ve decided to learn music production and I worked at Mountain Studios in Montreux with David Richards.
+After 6 years of touring Europe and Asia, I’ve decided to learn music composition and production and I worked at Mountain Studios in Montreux with David Richards.
 Three years later, I started writing and producing my own songs, I started singing just because I couldn’t find a singer.
 I’ve named my project, “Made In Mars”, because I never felt like I belonged here.

 How did composing music become a career for you?
 What’s your musical background?

 Oliver Moon: I literally learned how to play the guitar on stage.
 I was invited by a UK band to tour with them – they realized on stage that I couldn’t play.
 For the next 6 years, minimum 12 hours per day the stage became my classroom and eventually music my career.
 I was a professional musician for years as a live performer.
 Then I started to compose my own songs, finding a line on the piano, bass, or guitar and building up a story with that.
 There is always a story to every composition, simply put, there is always a movie playing in my head.

 If you listen to my music, remember that I have absolutely no formal musical education nor any base of music theory, I can’t read or write notes, all of that is imaginary, so I guess now you get the “picture”.

 What technologies, software and gear, as well as instruments do you use to compose your music?

 Oliver Moon: I had the chance to work with one of the finest sound engineers in the world, producer, David Richards at the Mountain Studios in Montreux, Switzerland.
 I learnt a lot with him, the most important lesson being, you do not need a £1 million recording studio to make music, you just have to be creative.
 The technology of today is amazing, you can do a lot with not much.